-Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 or 1997) ythmic (Gymnastics Assessment nning, բ performing and evaluating Marks Description 41-50 Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on Gymnastics Assessment performing and evaluating Description A candidate should demonstrate under applied conditions: • a detailed knowledge of the principles, rules and regulations of rhythmic gymnastics; • an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into a highly effective training schedule; • a high level of ability shown in performance of: eight different body movement skills linked together, showing contrast in body shape and levels, and good use of space, and performed to music of own choice; 2 different sequences, using different apparatus, one of which to be performed to music of own choice, approximately 45 seconds long, showing changes in dynamics and spatial elements, and close harmony between body and apparatus skills.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on August 1997) Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on Rhythmic Gymnastics Assessment Planning, performing and evaluating Marks Description A candidate should demonstrate under applied conditions: • a detailed knowledge of the principles, rules and regulations of rhythmic gymnastics; • an ability to plan in fine detail a complex sequence of movements involving advanced.
+Marks Description 41-50 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations of rhythmic gymnastics; an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into a highly effective training schedule; a high level of ability shown in performance of: eight different body movement skills linked together, showing contrast in body shape and levels, and good use of space, and performed to music of own choice; 2 different sequences, using different apparatus, one of which to be performed to music of own choice, approximately 45 seconds long, showing changes in dynamics and spatial elements, and close harmony between body and apparatus skills.
 31-40 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations of rhythmic gymnastics; an ability to plan a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform: six separate body movement skills, taken from 3 categories only, showing 2 different body positions/shapes for each; a full sequence of between 45-60 seconds, using one piece of apparatus, performed to music of own choice, and showing contrasting body shapes and levels, and performed with amplitude and expression.
 21-30 A candidate should demonstrate under applied conditions: a sound knowledge of the principles, rules and regulations of rhythmic gymnastics; an ability to plan a complex sequence of movements and incorporate them into a training schedule; an ability to perform: four different body movement skills linked together, including one travelling step; a sequence of at least 8 different linked movements using one piece of apparatus, and performed to own choice of music, showing continuity and control, and interpreting rhythm and quality of the music.
 11-20 A candidate should demonstrate under applied conditions: a basic knowledge of some of the principles, rules and regulations of rhythmic gymnastics; an ability to plan a basic sequence of movements and incorporate them into an imaginative training schedule; a basic ability to perform: three separate and different types of body movement skills, performed with control; a sequence of at least 8 different linked movements using one piece of apparatus, showing body and apparatus skills combined, and performed with continuity and control.
 0-10 A candidate should demonstrate under applied conditions: a limited knowledge of some of the principles, rules and regulations of rhythmic gymnastics; an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; a limited ability to perform: two separate and different types of body movement skills eg one balance and one leap; a simple sequence of at least 6 different linked movements using one piece of apparatus, and showing body and apparatus skills combined.